justkeepquiet/tera-api/README.md

 The following endpoints are currently available:
 * **/shopApi/GetAccountInfoByUserNo** - Request the Shop balance of the specified account (request: `POST`, required fields: `userNo`).
 * **/shopApi/FundByUserNo** - Fund the Shop balance of the specified account (request: `POST`, required fields: `userNo`, `transactionId`, `amount`).

+## TERA Client Data (Datasheets)

+The API and the Shop require data on item templates, item conversions, item strings etc. This data is uploaded into the MySQL database (data for patch 100.02 is already included).
+The API also requires client some datasheets placed into directory **data\datasheets** (the necessary datasheets for patch 100.02 already included).

+If you plan to use the API with another TERA patch, you will need to update this data.
+To update the data in the MySQL database, you can use tool **src\tools\dataItemsUpdater.js**, launched by command `node src/tools/dataItemsUpdater.js [lang]`.
+For it to work, you need to place the client datasheets (unpacked by program [novadrop-dc](https://github.com/vezel-dev/novadrop), [download](https://drive.google.com/drive/folders/1U1w4GgEgEoeayX3dmMryIX70ztdisCl9?usp=sharing)) into directory **share\dataitems\[lang]**.
+Where **lang** specify your datasheet language code, like **en**, **ru**, etc.